RXCodes/CSocket-Application/README.md

 :warning: | Putting an invalid URL will cause your deployment to fail or not function as intended.
 :---: | :---

+## Signup for Heroku if you haven't already.